scribe-public/sample-policies/readme.md

 #### Coding Permissions

-This policy ([coding-permissions.yaml](policies/git/coding-permissions.yaml)) verifies that no unauthorized identities have modified specific files in a repo.
+This policy ([coding-permissions.yaml](policies/git/coding-permissions.yaml)) verifies that files from the specified list were modified by authorized users only.

 For this policy be able to run, the evidence must include a reference to the files that were modified in the commit.
 This can be done by adding parameter `--components commits,files` to the `valint bom` command.